quantumbrake/cayenne/docs/examples.rst

 Examples
 ========

-Here we discuss some example systems and how to code them up using ``pyssa``.
+Here we discuss some example systems and how to code them up using ``cayenne``.

 Zero order system
 -----------------